Belmont vs. Drake Predictions & Picks - Women's MVC Tournament Championship

 Belmont Schedule Analysis

-- The Bruins notched their signature win of the season on February 25, when they secured an 83-77 victory over the Drake Bulldogs, who rank inside the top 50 (No. 44), according to our computer rankings.
+- In their signature win of the season on February 25, the Bruins beat the Drake Bulldogs, a top 50 team (No. 44) in our computer rankings, by a score of 83-77.

-- The Bruins have tied for the seventh-most Quadrant 3 wins in the country (10).
+- The Bruins have tied for the 48th-most Quadrant 1 victories in the country (two).

+- The Bruins have 10 wins against Quadrant 3 teams, tied for the seventh-most in the country.

 Belmont 2022-23 Best Wins